-The approaches mentioned do not correspond to government agencies.
-During these dialogues and presentation of studies and books whose content displays data and facts regarding the feasibility of the development of new plants, positive expressions of interest in the growth of installed capacity by nuclear power plants have been enabled.
+During these meetings, studies and books were presented that included data and facts regarding the feasibility of the development of new plants and positive expressions of interest in the growth of installed capacity of NPPs.

-The regulatory framework adopted and established by the National Commission for Nuclear Safety and Safeguards, the nuclear regulatory institution in Mexico, upon which the safety of LVNPP is guaranteed, is derived from the Code of Federal Regulations of the United States of America, the country of origin of the nuclear island.
+The regulatory framework adopted and established by the CNSNS, the nuclear regulatory institution in Mexico, upon which the safety of LVNPP is guaranteed, is derived from the Code of Federal Regulations of the United States of America, the country of origin of the nuclear island.

 As a requirement for its operating licence, LVNPP has an internal emergency plan (PEI, by its acronym in Spanish) and a radiological external emergency plan (PERE, by its acronym in Spanish), which have the function of safeguarding its personnel and adjacent population in case of a radiological emergency.

-The external radiological emergency plan comprises an 80 km zone around LVNPP denoted the emergency planning zone, divided into two radii, one from 0 to 16 km, and the other up to 80 km; both of them with their centers in Laguna Verde reactors.
+(b) Radiological external emergency plan: The external radiological emergency plan comprises an 80 km zone around LVNPP, denoted the emergency planning zone and is divided into two radii, one from 0 to 16 km, and the other up to 80 km; both of them with centres in the LVNPP reactors.
 The area within the 16 km zone is called Zona Vía Pluma, and it contains defined protection actions for the population, including, provided the emergency conditions, access control, population notification, radiological prophylaxis (ingestion of a stable iodine compound) and evacuation of the affected sectors.
 The area within the 80 km radius is called Zona Vía Ingestión, and the main activity is water and food monitoring to ensure that the necessary actions are taken to minimize the ingestion of food and liquids with radiation levels that may, in the long term, affect the health of those who live in the area, and also to control that the food produced in that zone is free of radiation levels, and that it does not leave the area.

 PERE covers emergencies that could exceed LVNPP borders.
 This plan has written procedures on what to do, how to act and who must participate; consequently, these procedures provide instructions to follow and define actions to take.
-PERE´s mission is to be prepared, with the response capacity to face any emergency, at a regional level, caused by an accident at LVNPP, which would go beyond the capabilities of the facilities, and would requires the joint and organized participation of different public agencies, in order to prevent or minimize radiation exposure to the ecosystem and, mainly, to protect the health and assets of the nearby population.
+PERE’s mission is to be prepared with the response capacity to face any emergency at a regional level caused by an accident at LVNPP, which would go beyond the capabilities of the facilities, and would require the joint and organized participation of different public agencies in order to prevent or minimize radiation exposure to the ecosystem and, mainly, to protect the health and assets of the nearby population.

-Federal and state departments are involved in PERE that the Mexican legislation foresees, both for jurisdiction in the nuclear realm as well as attention to the population in case of human induced disasters.
-This plan is coordinated by an external radiological emergency planning committee (COPERE, by its acronym in Spanish), presided over by the Department of the Interior, whose chairman plays the role of National Coordinator of Civil Protection, and a Technical Secretary.
+The State and Federal levels are involved in the emergency preparedness plan in order to have the proper support in case of nuclear emergency.
+This plan is coordinated by an external radiological emergency planning committee (COPERE, by its acronym in Spanish), presided over by the Department of the Interior (whose chairman plays the role of National Coordinator of Civil Protection), and a Technical Secretary.